Jamia Arifia

-Jamia Arifia is an Islamic educational institute in Saiyed Sarawan.
+Jamia Arifia is an Islamic educational institute in Saiyed Sarawan, India.

 It aims to fill up the gap between spirituality and intellectuality, orthodoxy and modernity, divine love and world affairs, Madrasa educational institute and Khanqah [spiritual center].
 Daiye Islam Sheikh Abu Saeed foundated this institute in 1993.
 It runs under Khanqah-e-Arifia Welfare Society of Shah Safi Memorial Trust.

 The institute is located in the village of Saiyed Sarawan in Kaushambi district, 600 km away from Delhi and 23 km from Allahabad.

 About

 Jamia is a religious institute and its syllabus is mainly based on traditional Islamic subjects, though it also teaches modern subjects like Science, Maths, Hindi and English languages and literature according to NCERT syllabus.